 I knew that Gary would be surfing all day so I wanted to stay somewhere near the beach, comfortable and clean, and with good Wi-Fi so that I could do some work.

-- The Tree House Sumbawa: If you’re traveling on a bigger budget, the Tree House is your go-to for a more luxurious stay.
+If you’re looking for a more luxurious stay and traveling on a bigger budget, The Tree House Sumbawa is just for you!
 It’s slightly further from the village, but the villa comes with a beautiful pool and 5* service at an affordable price.

 Things to know about Lakey Peak

 - There is the threat of malaria so bring mosquito repellent.